 Most troponin TnT-HS samples (77.1%) were obtained from emergency room (ER) attendance and 63.4% of patients were male.
-The mean age was 72 years and no correlation was found between age and troponin levels (the statistical number r value needs to be put here).
+The mean age was 72 years and no correlation were found between age and troponin levels (rs = -0.18, p = 0.816) by Spearman Rank-order correlation.
 Although expectedly patients with diagnosis of acute coronary syndrome displayed TnT-HS values significantly higher than those of other groups, positivity to TnT-HS (> 40 ng/l) was also observed in patients with other clinical conditions.
 In multivariate analysis, baseline chronic kidney disease (CKD), acute infectious diseases mainly urinary tract infection and cerebrovascular events (CVA) were independently associated with TnT-HS positivity at admission.
 Observations from the cohort as a whole; TnT-HS positivity exhibited high sensitivity and negative predictive value, counterbalanced by low specificity and limited positive predictive value.
 Major adverse cardiac and cerebral events (MACCE) were significant within 6 months including; Death (13.7%), MI (3.9%), Stroke (ischemic 4.6%, hemorrhagic 2.3%, TIA 0.8%) - p value < 0.02.

 TnT-HS positivity should be cautiously interpreted in patients exhibiting non acute cardiac conditions associated CKD, infections, and CVAs.
 This troponin elevation in non-cardiac conditions still carries a significant adverse prognosis.